Start Working out with T1D

 How to get started on resistance training

-If you are new to working out, I would suggest you start with 2-3 60 minute sessions a week where you focus on full body workouts.
+If you are new to working out, I would suggest you start with two to three 60 minute sessions a week where you focus on full body workouts.
 I always start beginners out with primarily machines and moderate resistance until they understand proper form and their tendons and ligaments are used to this form of exercise.
-Depending on the person, we’ll move to free weights after 1-2 months.
+Depending on the person, we’ll move to free weights after one to two months.

 Below is an example of a starter workout.
 If you have never done resistance training before or some of the exercises are new to you, I suggest you look them up online or have a professional demonstrate proper form.
 Most gyms have personal trainers walking around, and, for the most part, they’ll be happy to show you how to use the equipment correctly.